mw-orcl/Move_Improve/lab400/content.md

 ​	2.
 Select Attached VNICs

 ​	3.
-Click on the 3 dots on the right of the VNIC
+Click on the 3 dots menu on the right of the VNIC

 ​	4.
 Select Edit VNIC

 ​	5.
 Check the box **Skip Source/Destination Check**

 ​	6.
-Click Save Changes or Update the VNIC on earlier UIs.
+Click Save Changes or Update VNIC on earlier UI.

 ![](./images/vnic-details.PNG)